canro91/canro91.github.io/_posts/2020-10-26-ReactIn30Days.md

 * [Build Yourself a Redux](https://zapier.com/engineering/how-to-build-redux/)
 * [Frontend Framework Showdown](https://www.youtube.com/watch?v=1GNPzfcElyo)

-> _You can find my own 30-day journey following the resources from this post in [LetsReact](https://github.com/canro91/LetsReact)._
+Voilà!
+Those are the resources and project ideas to learn React in 30 days.
+Start small creating components and understanding the difference between props and states.
+You can find my own 30-day journey following the resources from this post in [LetsReact](https://github.com/canro91/LetsReact).
->
-> _You can read about my progress and takeaways on [Let's React.
-Day 18 of 30](https://canro91.github.io/2020/10/03/LetsReactDay18/) and [Let's React.
-Day 27 of 30](https://canro91.github.io/2020/10/19/LetsReactDay27/)_

 [![canro91/LetsReact - GitHub](https://gh-card.dev/repos/canro91/LetsReact.svg)](https://github.com/canro91/LetsReact)

+You can read about my progress and takeaways on [Let's React.
+Day 18 of 30]({% post_url 2020-10-03-LetsReactDay18 %}) and [Let's React.
+Day 27 of 30]({% post_url 2020-10-19-LetsReactDay27 %}).

 _Happy React/Redux time!_